oroinc/documentation/book/crud.rst

 ------------

 Relying on the features provided by OroPlatform, the controller for listing the stored objects becomes really slim.
-It basically just needs to return the type of object being displayed in the
+It basically just needs to return the name of the grid:
-grid:

 .. code-block:: php
     :linenos: